-MHR runs a mental health referral line, as well as preventative and educational programs to promote emotional well-being.
-MHR services the community with sensitivity, confidentiality, and the expertise to seek out the best care available.
+MHR runs a mental health referral line, as well as preventive and educational programs to promote emotional well-being.
+MHR serves the community with sensitivity, confidentiality and the expertise to seek out the best care available.

 - Support Groups –Knowing you are not alone can be a great source of comfort through life’s difficulties.
-In order to enable our community members to go on with their lives while dealing with loss, trauma or grief, MHR organizes a number support groups led by a mental health professional including mothers without mothers, body image, mothers who lost a child, mothers of special needs children, parenting teens, and more.
+In order to enable our community members to go on with their lives, we offer a safe environment to deal with a range of experiences.
+MHR organizes a number support groups led by mental health professionals.
 We are always open to launching new support groups upon request.

-- The Susan Falack a”h Library – The MHR library was dedicated in memory of Susan Falack a”h in 2010.
-It features hundreds of books on topics of various mental health disorders such as depression, anxiety, OCD, ADHD, eating disorders, as well as parenting, spirituality and self-help.
+- The Susan Falack a”h Library – The MHR library features hundreds of books on topics of various mental health disorders such as depression, anxiety, OCD, ADHD, eating disorders, as well as parenting, spirituality and self-help.
 We also have a children’s section.
 Feel free to stop by during the library’s open hours to borrow any book of your choice, free of charge.

 “ I was lost in a sea of despair.
 Thanks to the priceless guidance and care of my therapist, I have now started on the road of reclaiming my life back. ”